jeffpash/bookstore/README.md

 # bookstore
 RESTful api Express,Mongodb,nodejs and React
-#to start the app....... nodemon  and if any changes .....npm run build
+#to start the app....... nodemon
+# if any changes .....npm run build